-Brewpubs and the Company are parties to a lease of the property dated October 30, 2009 as amended on April 23, 2013, January 1, 2014 and January 13, 2015 (the "Existing Lease").
-Pursuant to the Existing Lease, Brewpubs is currently paying all property taxes, utilities, and property insurance for the Property.
+Brewpubs McMenamin's Brew Pubs, Inc. and the Company are parties to a lease of the property dated October 30, 2009 as amended on April 23, 2013, January 1, 2014 and January 13, 2015 (the "Existing Lease").
+Pursuant to the Existing Lease, Brewpubs McMenamin's Brew Pubs, Inc. is currently paying all property taxes, utilities, and property insurance for the Property.

-The Company and Brewpubs will replace the Existing Lease with a new lease (the "Lease") to Brewpubs before development of the Property begins.
-The Lease will replace the Existing Lease and entitle Brewpubs to operate a lodging, dining, and community facility featuring approximately 46 hotel rooms; historic art; space for live music, events, weddings and meetings; a ballroom that will feature a tiny indoor city with lodging rooms and gardens; three restaurants; small bars; a McMenamins brewery; and on-site gardens that will provide the restaurants with fresh, seasonal ingredients.
-The Company is required to complete development of the Property before possession of the Property will be delivered to Brewpubs.
-Brewpubs plans to sublease the Property to a Brewpubs wholly owned and controlled entity for Washington liquor license requirement purposes.
-The Lease will commence on the date that the Property opens for business, or if earlier, 60 days after possession of the Property is delivered to Brewpubs.
+The Company and Brewpubs McMenamin's Brew Pubs, Inc. will replace terminate the Existing Lease.
+The Company will replace it with a new lease (the "Lease") to Brewpubs Master Tenant before development of the Property begins.
+The Lease will replace the Existing Lease and entitle Brewpubs Master Tenant to operate a lodging, dining, and community facility featuring approximately 46 hotel rooms; historic art; space for live music, events, weddings and meetings; a ballroom that will feature a tiny indoor city with lodging rooms and gardens; three restaurants; small bars; a McMenamins brewery; and on site gardens that will provide the restaurants with fresh, seasonal ingredients. lodging, retail space, dining areas, bar facilities, a brewery, and event space.
+The Lease is intended to comply with requirements of Historic Tax Credits under the Code so that such Historic Tax Credits are passed through to Master Tenant.